Religious Studies & Philosophy

 In fact, your freshman and sophomore humanities requirements introduce you to this collaborative approach.
 With two teachers and credits in two different disciplines, you'll start by examining the relationship between humans and their environment through literary and philosophical expressions.
 Then, you'll explore the historical and traditional roles of the world's religions, including their myths, symbols, and geographic and social systems.

 And at NMH, you'll go on many field trips.
 It might be to a local, sustainability-focused farm or a nearby Buddhist community.
 It might be to Yucca Mountain or a Navajo reservation or Rio de Janeiro.
 You'll hear lots of guest speakers, too: Holocaust survivors, journalists, military personnel, human rights activists, artists.
 And all of this, combined with passionate, caring faculty will help you grow and begin your quest for truth.

-For more information, and to see course descriptions, see the religious studies and philosophy section of the online Curriculum Guide.
+For more information, and to see course descriptions, see the religious studies and philosophy section of the Curriculum Guide.